aurelia/aurelia/docs/user-docs/getting-started/conditional-rendering.md

 The above example shows an usage involving `repeat.for` chained with a `promisify` value converter.
 The value converter converts a simple value to a resolving or rejecting promise depending on the second boolean value passed to it.
 The value converter in itself is not that important for this discussion.
-It is used to construct a `repeat.for`, `promise.resolve` combination easily.
+It is used to construct a `repeat.for`, `promise` combination easily.

 The important thing to note here is the usage of `let` binding that forces creation of two properties, namely `data` and `err`, in the override context which gets higher precedence while binding.
 Without these properties in the override context, the properties gets created in the binding context, which eventually gets overwritten with the second iteration of the repeat.